-СО CO Statement PSOs Cognitive No. Mapped Level CO-1 Understand the general properties of deuteron and meson theory of nuclear forces.
+CO No. Upon completion of the course, the students will be able to PSOs Mapped Cognitive Level CO-1 Understand the general properties of deuteron and meson theory of nuclear forces.
 1,3,4 Understanding CO-2 Explain the nuclear decay processes and their outcomes of Fermi and Gamow-Teller transition rules.
 2,4 Applying CO-3 Explain the various types of nuclear models and its stability.
 P2,3,4 Analyzing CO-4 Evaluate the kinematics of various reactions and decay processes.
 2,3 Analyzing CO-5 Summarize the particles of Leptons and how the (electron) neutrinos and (electron) antineutrinos are produced during $\beta$ + and $\beta$ - decays respectively.
 2,3,4 Evaluating